eduardovillao/woo-order-on-whatsapp/README.txt

 == Screenshots ==

-1. Order on Mobile for Wocoommerce admin panel
+1. Order on Mobile for WooCommerce admin panel

 2. Button in Woocommerce Product Page